 First, the “ruin.”
 It refers primarily to spiritual and mental ruin.
 Indeed, Jesus told his followers that “For just as the days of Noah were, so the presence of the Son of man will be.
 For as they were in those days before the Flood, eating and drinking, men marrying and women being given in marriage, until the day that Noah entered into the ark, and they took no note until the Flood came and swept them all away, so the presence of the Son of man will be.” – Matthew 24:37-39.
 The problem in those early times wasn’t the marrying, eating and drinking, which are all normal activities.
-They problem was that those living “took no note” of God.
+The problem was that those living “took no note” of God.
 They took no note of his standards and his prophets.
 In other words, they had allowed themselves to become mentally and spiritually ruined.
 God didn’t simply choose Noah and slaughter everyone else, as Naomi Klein sneers in her book “This Changes Everything.”
 Noah also (freely) chose God, while others (freely) didn’t.
 (And, for a fact, physical death isn’t necessarily complete death.
-If there were innocents drowned in the Flood that their unblessed, by choice, community didn’t prepare for, they will experience a resurrection and be given their chance to live or die.)
+If there were innocents drowned in the Flood that their unblessed, by choice, community didn’t properly prepare for life, then those innocents will experience a resurrection and be given their chance to live or die.
+God will force no one to live.)
 How is all of that possible you say?
 How could only Noah and his family out of all the world be good enough to get the necessary guidance to survive a flood that was coming (regardless, as part of Jehovah’s project earth)?
 Remember, the ‘world’ of that time was much smaller than our world of today.
 That might not be the whole explanation, but I think it’s part of it.

 Taking no note, as did the Flood victims of Noah’s day, meant not just living and doing normal things only.
 We know that from the Genesis account itself: